 Opt for Private Transportation

 Avoid the buses and shared vans on the morning of disembarkation.
 Instead, arrange for private car transportation.
-You do no need to pay an arm and leg for this service.
+You do not need to pay an arm and leg for this service.
 In fact, share ride services like Uber and Lyft are “private” options for a very affordable price.
 Lately, we have been able to secure a ride within 5 minutes of leaving the Customs area.
 This ensures that we are not waiting on others passengers to fill up a bus or van.

 Schedule Your Departing Flight at a Reasonable Time

 Delays can happen during disembarkation, so be smart when planning return travel.
 There is nothing worse than waiting in line on the ship and hearing the people next to you say that they have a flight to catch in an hour.
 We don’t like waiting at the airport either, but we most certainly would prefer waiting in the airport with WiFi and Starbucks, than having the headache of trying to reschedule a missed flight.
+We usually avoid booking any flight before noon time.

 No one wants vacation to end, but do not add undue headaches and stress to your disembarkation by not planning ahead.
 With our 7 helpful tips, your cruise disembarkation will be efficient and carefree.
 This will give you more time to begin planning your next cruise vacation!